rotbau/tkg-multicloud-poc/README.md

     - medium = Cpus: 2, Memory: 4096, Disk: 40
     - large = Cpus: 2, Memory: 8192, Disk: 40
     - extra-large = Cpus: 4, Memory: 16384, Disk: 80

+### Generating Cluster YAML for use with CICD or Kubectl

+In addition to using the TKG cli to create the cluster, you can also use the --config string to create the YAML for cluster creation and then use it in a CIDC system or pipeline instead of the CLI

+    `tkg config create cluster test-cluster -p prod --controlplane-size large -w 10 --worker-size extra-large --vsphere-control-endpoint 172.31.3.80 > test-cluster.yaml`

+You can then use a CICD system or kubectl to deploy the cluster
+- Set you kubectl context the TKG management cluster in the desired environment `kubectl config use-context tkg-mgmt`
+- Apply cluster yaml `kubectl apply -f test-cluster.yaml`

+Note: you will still be able to view, scale and upgrade clusters using the TKG cli when they are created using kubectl or CICD tools.

 ## Working with TKG Workload clusters